By Andrea K. Hammer

 Then, we had our nightly walk to the end of the boardwalk, giggling as the regulars waved and told us we looked like sisters.
 An ice cream cone was the reward for our exercise and then a rest on the bench to take a turn as the observers.

 So the days flowed timelessly into each other until my father returned on the weekends after finishing his work week in Philadelphia.
-He showed up with bags of goodies: fresh cheese and pastries, which, of course, he had to sample himself on the road.
+He showed up with bags of goodies: fresh cheese and pastries, which he had to sample himself on the road.

 After unloading the packages, he and my mother would walk–hand in hand–up to the boardwalk, standing quietly at the rail, entranced by the rolling waves.
 The other regulars would greet them, and my father traded his new stock of jokes with the old-timers.
 He had the gift of knowing how to make people laugh.